mmaxin/hide-and-seek-game/rules.md

 - Landmarks with free public access are allowed, as long as they are outdoors.

-- Tresspassing is illegal *and* against the rules, you hooligans.
+- Trespassing is both illegal *and* against the rules, you hooligans.

 {% comment %}